rseng/opensource-heartbeat-action/README.md

 the `users_file`.
 If you don't define this variable, parsing organization events will be skipped.

+### `users_from_orgs_file`

+If you want to use an organization to look up public members, set this varaible.
+It will default to `user-orgs.txt` and be used if it's found.

 ### `query`

 **Optional** If defined, we will use [update-users.py](scripts/update-users.py)